maubuz/2W6-Notes/docs/wk8/cascade.md

 # The Cascade

-The first "C" in CSS stands for Cascade, which is **the way how the browser will prioritise competing styles**.
+The first "C" in CSS stands for Cascade, which is **the way how the browser will prioritize competing styles**.

 <br>